bkpecho/Nicotime-Out/README.md

 3. Build and run the application on your desired device or emulator.

-For more detailed instructions, please refer to the [Installation Guide](https://github.com/bkpecho/Nicotime-Out/blob/main/InstallationGuide.md).

 ## Thesis Members

 This thesis project was a collaborative effort by the following members: